gratianlup/FuzzyStringMatching/README.md

 More details about the algorithm can be found in the following blog post:
 [Damn Cool Algorithms: Levenshtein Automata](http://blog.notdot.net/2010/07/Damn-Cool-Algorithms-Levenshtein-Automata)

-A more theoretical presentation of the algorithm can be found in the following article:
+A more theoretical presentation of the algorithm can be found in the following article
+(not all ideas from the article are implemented yet):
 [Fast string correction with Levenshtein automata](http://csi.ufs.ac.za/resres/files/Schultz.pdf)